Akhdan26/281cf10a9c0c418ffcbbca86093f0277/README.md

      worker.php file. the emails won't sending to recepient, but only store in 'emails' loca table. to run the sending email, type 'php worker.php' in root folder using terminal.
   -  if you want to listing all emails from DB, send the 'List Emails' in your postman

-- if you want to see the queue messages, type
+- if you want to see the queue messages, open terminal in root folder. type 'rabbitmq-plugins enable rabbitmq_management' and open 'http://localhost:15672/' in your browser.
+And for      user=guest, password=guest
+- open 'Queues and Streams' tab.
+Choose 'email-queue' in All Queues.
+- scroll down and click 'Get Messages' tab.
+Set how much data that you want to retrive in 'Messages' input form, for example type '10'.
+Then click 'Get Message(s)', it will show queue json messages data